gloebit/gloebit.github.io/blog/_posts/2016-02-16-OpenSim-Beta-Launch.md

 ### Versions of OpenSim ###

-We've built our GMM against all of the following OpenSim versions which being tested:
+We've built our GMM against all of the following OpenSim versions which are being tested:

 - 0.9.0 Dev
 - 0.8.2